-GOVERNMENT OF MALTA FONDI.eu Change in Project Manager Form I, (Name of Authorised Representation) • Manager) holder of ID card No. (ID No.) to the position of Project Manager in the stead of (Name of current Project Manager) for the inv vestment project (Project Reference) effective as or f (Date of new appointme :nt) .
-The new Project Manager holds the enterprise and may be contacted on (Insert Phone Number) and (Insert email Address).
-Name of Authorised Representative Signature Date Name of New Project Manager Signature Date Co-funded by the European Union
+Change in Project Manager Form

+I, (Name of Authorised Representative), as Authorised Representative on behalf of (Name of Beneficiary) as the Beneficiary, appoint (Name of new Project Manager) holder of ID card No. (ID No.) to the position of Project Manager in the stead of (Name of current Project Manager) for the investment project (Project Reference) effective as of (Date of new appointment).

+The new Project Manager holds the position of (Insert Position within Enterprise) within the enterprise and may be contacted on (Insert Phone Number) and (Insert email Address).

+Name of Authorised Representative Signature Date

+Name of New Project Manager Signature Date

+Co-funded by the European Union